opendatalu/entsoe-udata-harvester/README.md

 ## Run

 You can launch the synchronization with the command `npm run main`.
-The script named `run-win.sh` launches the synchronization on Windows and creates a log file.
-Bash.exe is needed, it can be found in [git for Windows](https://git-scm.com/download/win).
+The script named `run.sh` launches the synchronization and creates a log file.
+On Windows, Bash.exe is needed, it can be found in [git for Windows](https://git-scm.com/download/win).

 ## License
 This software is (c) [Information and press service](https://sip.gouvernement.lu/en.html) of the luxembourgish government and licensed under the MIT license.